maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Who has had ... ?

-^ Lack of sleep will: weaken your immunity, diminish your ability to focus and drain your physical and mental energy
+^ Lack of sleep will: WEAKEN your immunity, DIMINISH your ability to focus and DRAIN your physical and mental energy

 ^ Sleep is essential for a healthy and productive brain

-^ Sleep restores your phycical energy and helps your brain process and store information as well as create new connections
+^ MAGIC, Sleep restores your physical energy and helps your brain process and store information as well as create new connections

 ^ Take naps